rotary-genomics/spokewrench/README.md

 The utilities in *rotary-utils* are built into the [*rotary* project](https://github.com/rotary-genomics/rotary), where they are used with "best practices" to ensure proper assembly of circular sequences.
-These utilities can also be used in a standalone fashion or integrated into custom genome assembly workflows to ensure circular DNA/RNA elements are assembled accurately, similar to how circlator is currently used.
+These utilities can also be used in a standalone fashion or integrated into custom genome assembly workflows to ensure circular DNA/RNA elements are assembled accurately, similarly to how circlator is currently used.

 ## Requirements
 - OS: Runs on Linux (tested on Ubuntu 20.04 and Ubuntu 22.04) and macOS (tested on Sonoma 14)